By Kenneth R. Harney / The Nation’s Housing

 Sunday, December 4, 2011

-WASHINGTON — How big a whack did your credit scores take during the grim years of economic distress after the housing bust?
+WASHINGTON — How big a whack did your credit scores take during the grim years of economic distress after the housing bust in 2011?
 Was it 20 points, 50 points, 100 points — or maybe no drop at all?

-These are key questions affecting millions of potential homebuyers who hope to qualify for mortgages, and current owners looking to refinance.
+These are key questions that were affecting millions of potential homebuyers who hoped to qualify for mortgages, and also homeowners looking to refinance.
+Wondering how this housing recession is influencing the present?
 New research from a major credit-risk evaluation company suggests the drop in huge numbers of Americans’ scores was dramatic.
+Read on to see what you need to know.

 FICO (formerly known as Fair Isaac Corp.), which developed and markets the eponymous score that dominates the home-mortgage field, found that approximately 50 million consumers saw their FICO scores plunge by more than 20 points during 2008-09.